ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <img src="/images/wordle/leaks-tree.jpg" style="max-height:30vh; width:auto;"/>

-Note that this is a deterministic strategy, meaning that our guess for each word is based solely on feedback we've received for that word so far.
+Note this is a deterministic strategy, meaning our guess for each word is based solely on feedback we've received for the word so far.
 For example, we guess `THIRD` in all three positions where the feedback from the first guess was five gray squares.
 While we show the secret words in order here, since the strategy is deterministic it always requires a total of 15 guesses to solve all the words regardless of how they're permuted.
 Next,